Schuylkill Choral Society

-Saturday, December 4, 2021 - 7:00 PM
+Saturday, December 2, 2023 - 7:00 PM

-Grace Evangelical Church, Schuylkill Haven
+Grace EC Church, Schuylkill Haven

-Sunday, December 5, 2021 - 3:00 PM
+Sunday, March 10, 2024 - 3:00 PM

 Schuylkill Haven Area High School

-The new millennium has seen the formation of the Schuylkill Choral Society Orchestra to accompany major works.
-The chorus released its first commercial CD, Holiday Favorites, and has combined its efforts with other local organizations including frequent performances with the Schuylkill Symphony Orchestra.
+The beginning of the new millennium saw the chorus release two commercial albums.
+The group continued to expand its efforts with other local organizations including frequent performances with the Schuylkill Symphony Orchestra and the Anthracite Philharmonic.
 In 2002 the chorus embarked on its second overseas tour to the British Isles and in 2004 toured in the United States.
-In 2005 the choir performed with the New York Pops at Lakeside Ballroom commemorating Jimmy Dorsey's 100th birthday.
-In 2006 the choir again traveled to Europe to take part in the 2006 "In The Footsteps of Mozart Tour".
-Mozart's Mass in C Major "Coronation" was performed in Prague, the Czech Republic; and in St. Stephen's Cathedral (Stephansdom) in Vienna, Austria.
+In 2005 the choir performed with the New York Pops at the Lakeside Ballroom commemorating Jimmy Dorsey's 100th birthday.
+In 2006 the choir traveled to Central Europe to take part in “The Footsteps of Mozart Tour" performing works of Mozart in Prague, the Czech Republic; and at St. Stephen's Cathedral (Stephansdom) in Vienna, Austria.
 In 2012 the chorus performed in Russia, Finland, and Estonia with members of the St. Petersburg Orchestra and Moscow Opera Company, and in 2016 performed at St. Peter's in the Vatican City and at Notre Dame in Paris.
 The chorus also had the honor in 2016 of representing the United States in an International D-Day memorial service held at Normandy Beach in France.
 In 2023 members of the chorus embarked on a second Celtic tour, with performances in Killarney, Belfast, and Edinburgh.
 The group is also frequently seen performing the National Anthem for many professional sporting events, including the Philadelphia Phillies and Flyers.
 The year 2023 also marked the 50th Anniversary season of the choral society bringing much recognition from state and local officials.

-Today the Schuylkill Choral Society is an 80-voice auditioned volunteer choir that continues its original credo of promoting cultural growth in its community.
-Beyond that, the group has begun to surpass that credo to become one of the most recognizable community choruses in Pennsylvania.
+Today the Schuylkill Choral Society is an 80-voice auditioned volunteer choir that continues its original credo of promoting cultural growth in its community, while reaching beyond its borders to engage people throughout Pennsylvania and beyond